romeok1f/asm/readme.txt

 ******** updates ********
+2016-08-17: "Use predicted depth for history pruning"
+  - fixed some silly bugs in Linux version. futexes are trickey

 2016-08-12: "Simplify space formula"
   - removed colon from info strings
   - added PEDANTIC compile option, which makes asmFish match official stockfish in deterministic searches